Volunteers

 Request for vehicle use

-In some instances, with approval of the Office of Risk Management, ISU volunteers may drive Iowa State University vehicles.
+In some instances, with approval of Risk Management, ISU volunteers may drive Iowa State University vehicles.
 Departments/units requesting permission for ISU volunteers to drive Iowa State University vehicles must complete the approval steps outlined in the Fleet Safety Policy.
 A satisfactory review of the individual's motor vehicle record must be verified prior to an ISU volunteer driving Iowa State University vehicles.
 Volunteers driving large passenger vans or vehicles towing trailers must be at least 20 years of age and are required to successfully complete the related ISU Transportation Services' training.

 Retention of Documents